APSU

 Songbooks?
 WWW.TISBOOK.COM OR AMAZON.COM OR ABEBOOKS.COM OR HALINFO@HALLEONARD.COM

-EFFECTIVE PRACTICE AND AN “A”
+EFFECTIVE PRACTICE AND EARNING AN “A”

 Well, first you have to go to a room and begin.
 Set a schedule.
 Put practice into your routine of classes, lunch, and practice times.
 Set aside blocks of time for practice.
-Try to find your fist pitch without the piano.
+Try to find your first pitch without the piano.
 You will find a pitch more easily if you think about it each day.

 Below I list what you personally need to do